t-foster/t-foster.github.io/StartingTesting.md

         * May need to break code and practices to get testing to persist
 * Can manual testing go away?
     * Probably not
-    * defense in depth is needed
+    * Defense in depth is needed
     * Sometimes a human eye is needed
     * Automated tests help prevent regressions and wasting the manual testers time.